aakhavan/Olist-dbt-airflow/README.md

-# Local ELT Project with Airflow, dbt, and PostgreSQL
+# Local ELT Project with Airflow, dbt, ClickHouse, and Superset

-This project is a self-contained, local ELT (Extract, Load, Transform) pipeline designed to showcase senior-level data engineering skills using modern tools.
+This project is a self-contained, local ELT (Extract, Load, Transform) pipeline designed to showcase a modern, professional data engineering architecture for a job interview.
 It uses the Olist Brazilian E-commerce dataset from Kaggle.

 ## Architecture

-The project uses Docker Compose to orchestrate three main components:
+The project uses Docker Compose to orchestrate a decoupled, containerized environment:

-1.  **PostgreSQL**: Acts as the data warehouse.
-It stores the raw data, and dbt creates transformed models within it.
-2.  **Apache Airflow**: The orchestrator that schedules and runs the ELT pipeline.
-It runs a Python script to load data and then triggers dbt commands.
-3.  **dbt (Data Build Tool)**: Used for the "T" (Transform) in ELT.
-It transforms the raw data loaded by Airflow into clean, analytics-ready tables.

-The pipeline flow is as follows:
+1.  **PostgreSQL (`postgres_airflow`)**: Serves exclusively as the metadata backend for Airflow.
+It is completely separate from the data pipeline.
+2.  **ClickHouse (`clickhouse-server`)**: The primary data warehouse (DWH).
+It's a high-performance, column-oriented database ideal for analytics.
+3.  **Apache Airflow (`airflow`)**: The orchestrator.
+It runs a simple `standalone` instance and uses the `DockerOperator` to delegate tasks to other containers, keeping the Airflow environment clean and focused.
+4.  **dbt (`dbt-clickhouse-olist` image)**: The transformation tool. dbt runs inside its own ephemeral Docker container, triggered by Airflow.
+This decouples the transformation logic from the orchestrator.
+5.  **Apache Superset (`superset`)**: The business intelligence tool used to visualize the final, transformed data from ClickHouse.

+### Pipeline Flow

 1. An Airflow DAG is triggered (manually in this case).
-2. A Python task in Airflow reads CSV files from the local `data/` directory and loads them into a `raw` schema in PostgreSQL.
+2. A Python task loads the raw Olist CSV files into a `raw` schema in ClickHouse.
-3. A `dbt run` task is triggered, transforming the raw data into staging and mart models.
-This includes an **incremental model** for `fct_orders` that only processes new data on subsequent runs.
+3. A `DockerOperator` task builds the dbt image.
+4. A `DockerOperator` task starts a new container from the dbt image and executes `dbt run` to transform the raw data into analytics-ready tables (`staging` and `marts` layers).
-4. A `dbt test` task runs to ensure the integrity and quality of the transformed data, including a **custom generic test**.
+5. A final `DockerOperator` task runs `dbt test` to ensure data quality.

-## Key Features & Skills Demonstrated

-*   **Containerization**: Entire environment is defined in `docker-compose.yml` for easy setup and reproducibility.
-*   **Orchestration**: Airflow DAG orchestrates the entire pipeline with clear dependencies.
-*   **Idempotent Data Loading**: The loading script is designed to be re-runnable without side effects.
-*   **Advanced dbt**:
-    *   **Incremental Models**: `fct_orders` is built incrementally to efficiently process new data, a crucial skill for large datasets.
-    *   **Custom Generic Tests**: `assert_is_positive` shows how to extend dbt's testing framework for custom data quality checks.
-    *   **Macros**: A `cents_to_dollars` macro demonstrates how to create reusable SQL logic.
-    *   **Explicit Profiles**: A `profiles.yml` is included to manage database connections robustly.

 ## Prerequisites